Extreme Value Analysis based on Blockwise Top-Two Order Statistics: Mathematical Preliminaries on the Two Largest Order Statistics

+which is a version of the density in \eqref{eq:m-gev} with $m=2$, but with Fréchet rather than GEV margins.
+Note that existence of the Lebesgue density offers the possibility of (pseudo) maximum likelihood inference.

-\begin{example}[Stationary time series and models for $\rho$] As mentioned right after Theorem~\ref{thm:welsch}, any concave, non-increasing function $\rho:[0,1]\to[0,1]$ satisfying $\rho(0) (1-\eta) \le \rho(\eta) \le 1-\eta$ may appear in the limit \eqref{eq:ms-conv}, for some suitable strongly mixing series (Example 1 in \cite{Mori_1976}).
+\begin{example}[Stationary time series and models for $\rho$] As mentioned right after Theorem~\ref{thm:welsch}, any $\rho \in \mathcal C$ may appear in the limit \eqref{eq:ms-conv}, for some suitable strongly mixing series (Example 1 in \cite{Mori_1976}).
 We briefly discuss some special cases.

 [a] Linear functions.
 The function $\rho(\eta) = c(1-\eta)$ with $c\in[0,1]$ has been discussed in \cite{Novak98}, including some specific examples and sufficient (and partly necessary) conditions.
-In view of Lemma~\ref{lem:density-new3}, since $c=-\rho'(1)\ne -1$, the associated Welsch-distribution does not have a Lebesgue density.
-Remarkably, $\rho\equiv0$ (which corresponds to perfect monotone dependence) may arise for non-trivial time series, for instance, for $\xi_t=\max(Z_t, Z_{t-1})$ with $Z_t$ iid standard Fr\'echet \cite[Example 1]{Welsch_1972}.
+For $c=1$, this reduces to $\rho=\rho_\indi$ as discussed in Definition~\ref{def:iidfrechetwelsch}.
+For $c<1$, we have $c=-\rho'(1)\ne -1$, whence the associated Welsch-distribution does not have a Lebesgue density by Lemma~\ref{lem:density-new3}.
+For $c=0$, we obtain the function that is constantly equal to zero, which we denote by $\rho_\pd$ as it yields perfect monotone dependence.
+Remarkably, $\rho_\pd$ may arise for non-trivial time series models for instance, for $\xi_t=\max(Z_t, Z_{t-1})$ with $Z_t$ iid standard Fr\'echet \cite[Example 1]{Welsch_1972}.

 [b] Power functions.
 The function $\rho(\eta) = c^{-1}(1-\eta^c)$ with $c\in(1,\infty)$ satisfies $\rho'(1)=-1$; the associated Welsch-distribution hence has a Lebesgue density.
 The construction in Example 1 in \cite{Mori_1976} simplifies: letting $(Z_t)_{t\in\N}$ and $(\zeta_t)_{t\in\N}$ be independent iid sequences with distribution $Z_t \sim \Pareto(\alpha)$ and $\zeta_t\sim \Pareto((c-1)\alpha)$ and defining $\xi_t=\max\{Z_{t-1},\zeta_t^{-1}Z_t\}$, we obtain that \eqref{eq:ms-conv} is met with $H=H_{\rho,\alpha,1}$, $a_r=r^{1/\alpha}$ and $b_r=0$.